The Short-term Rational Lanczos Method and Applications: Applications

 Table~\ref{tab_trace} reports the results obtained with the $Q_m$-less Lanczos and rational Arnoldi algorithms for different values of $n$, $p$, and $\delta$.
 The sparsity pattern of $A(\phi)$ depends on $\delta$; the larger $\delta$, the denser $A(\phi)$.
 In spite of the possible cost increase in system solves, the rational Lanczos method turns out to be faster than rational Arnoldi for all the parameters we tested; see Table~\ref{tab_trace}.
 This may be related to an increased cost of the full orthogonalization step in rational Arnoldi, which seems to suffer the large rank of the matrix $B$.
 Once again, we used as accuracy measure the error between the computed quantity and the value obtained by means of the \MATLAB\ {\tt logm} function.

 For each iteration of the rational block Lanczos/Arnoldi algorithm, Figure~\ref{fig1.trace} displays the error in the trace approximation for the rational block Lanczos/Arnoldi algorithms as the iterations proceed.
 The accuracy reached in the last iterations of the examples agrees with the estimated achievable accuracy of the stochastic strategy we used; see, e.g., \cite{Mey2021}.
-The algorithms have the same convergence behavior.
+The algorithms { behave almost identically in terms of the error}.

 }

 \end{example}